Crypto137/MHServerEmu/docs/Overview.md

 After establishing a mux connection with the frontend server, the client sends a ClientCredentials message that contains a session id and a session token encrypted using the AES-256 key provided in the AuthTicket message along with a specified random IV.

-The frontend server can respond with either a LoginQueueStatus to display a login queue screen in the client, or a SessionEncryptionChanged to proceed with authorization.
+The frontend server can respond with either a LoginQueueStatus to display a login queue screen in the client, or a SessionEncryptionChanged to proceed with logging in.
 It's currently unclear how SessionEncryptionChanged functions.

 The client responds to the SessionEncryptionChanged message with two messages in a row: InitialClientHandshake with PLAYERMGR_SERVER_FRONTEND followed by  NetMessageReadyForGameJoin that is most likely supposed to be routed to the server specified in the handshake.

-What is supposed to happen after that is currently unclear:

-- PLAYERMGR_SERVER_FRONTEND can initiate time synchronization with a NetMessageReadyForTimeSync.
-The client will then send a NetMessageSyncTimeRequest that can be responded with NetMessageSyncTimeReply.
-The client will then periodically send NetMessagePing.

-- Sending a NetMessageReadyAndLoggedIn will cause the client to start a new mux connection on a different muxId and use it to send another InitialClientHandshake message, but this one is addressed to GROUPING_MANAGER_FRONTEND.
-The client doesn't respond to any GroupingManager messages.

-- It's is possible in some cases to make the client display either a hero selection screen or a loading screen using NetMessageSelectStartingAvatarForNewPlayer or NetMessageQueueLoadingScreen respectively.
-However, these messages appear to require a timestamp of some type, and it's currently unclear how it fits in the protobuf payload structure.
+After that roughly the following sequence happens:

+- The server responds with NetMessageReadyAndLoggedIn.

+- The client connects on mux id 2 and sends InitialClientHandshake for GROUPING_MANAGER_FRONTEND.
+It appears mux id 2 is used for communicating with GROUPING_MANAGER_FRONTEND.

+- The server initiates time sync with NetMessageInitialTimeSync.

+- After syncing time the client starts sending NetMessagePing periodically.

+- The server queues a loading screen with NetMessageQueueLoadingScreen and begins sending a lot of data required for game initialization.
+The specifics are under investigation.